chilir/chat-thyme/CONTRIBUTING.md

 Easiest way to set up a development environment is to have Nix and direnv installed.
 From there, you can clone the repo and run `bun install`.
 Otherwise, minimally you would need Bun and sqlite.

+Assuming the `.env` and `config.yaml` files are properly setup, the bot can be started with `bun run src/index.ts`

 Unit tests can be run with `bun --env-file=.env.test test`

 Biome is used for linting and formatting, would highly recommend installing the official extension/plugin for your IDE.
 It is available in the Nix development shell as well if you prefer using the CLI instead.